 The excitement, coupled with being overwhelmed, can leave us a little disorganized in our productivity and ability to attain and apply the information that is readily available to us.

 On HubPages, we reach out to more experienced hubbers and to HubPages staff because we are anxious about wanting to do the right thing and be a contributing member.
 And we want our stay in Hubberville to be a lucrative and successful experience.
 And when do we want it?
 NOW!
 Remember to be patient with yourselves and the process.

-Good luck, online writer newbies and fellow hubbers, on your online writing journey.
+Good luck, online writer newbies and fellow hubbers, as you maneuver your online writing journey.
 Have fun as you create original and informative niche articles.

 © 2013 Janis Leslie Evans